 According to Verywell Mind, people with BPD are prone to have problems with how they think, whereby these problems cause issues with their relationships, emotions, and impulse control.
 Dichotomous thinking isn’t a thinking error, per se, unless it’s the only way you think.
 Although this thinking style is a style of thinking that sees things in binary terms, like black or white, this thinking style can be useful when quick decisions are required (Oshio, 2012).

 However, Pompili, Girardi, Ruberto, and Tatarell (2005) found that suicide was more prevalent among those with BPD than the general population after conducting a meta-analysis comprising 1179 BPD patients.
-Thus, it doesn’t take that much of a stretch of the imagination to see how a high suicide rate and ‘all or nothing’ dichotomous thinking presents a worrying problem for those of us with BPD.
+Thus, it doesn’t take that much of a stretch of the imagination to see how a high suicide rate and ‘all or nothing’ dichotomous thinking present a worrying problem for those of us with BPD.
 Impulsivity is a characteristic of BPD and a factor in suicidal behaviour for a reason (Brodsky, Malone, Ellis, Dulit, and Mann, 1997).

-Verywell Mind claims that people with BPD can struggle to see the complexity in situations and people, and being unable to see the grey area between perfect and horrible.
-Furthermore, Verywell Mind claim that people with BPD can slip from one side to another in their extreme views, whereby you can think your partner is the best person in the world one day and the next that they’re the devil.
+Verywell Mind claims that people with BPD can struggle to see the complexity in situations and people, and are unable to see the grey area between perfect and horrible.
+Furthermore, Verywell Mind claims that people with BPD can slip from one side to another in their extreme views, whereby you can think your partner is the best person in the world one day and the next that they’re the devil.

 Two Kinds Of Dichotomous Thinking